RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Sky Mode

-      The most performance relevant setting on the whole system is probably Sky Mode.
+      The most GPU performance relevant setting on the whole system is probably Sky Mode.
 The most expensive option here is of course Volumetric Clouds.
 2D Dynamic Clouds is significantly cheaper to render, and Static Clouds is somewhat cheaper still.
 No Clouds obviously has the most minimal cost (outside of the Space mode).

       Color Mode